How to raise mealworms (Tenebrio molitor)

 Everyone who has a small flock of chickens should raise mealworms, not because they need them, but because they love them.
 It's very easy to do and once set up they are virtually maintenance-free and very inexpensive.
 I give my girls a hand-full or so a day; they think fresh mealworms are the best treat in the world.

 1. You need a container; I prefer 10 gallon aquaria.
 They allow you to see the condition of the substrate and the glass keeps them from climbing out.
 You can also use a plastic tub.
 Keep in mind that it is better to have greater surface area than depth.
-Never cover it with anything that restricts airflow, especially if you live in a humid environment; but a wire cover is good to keep the lizards and geckos from eating everything if you keep it outside.
+Never cover it with anything that restricts airflow, especially if you live in a humid environment; but a wire cover is good to keep the lizards, geckos and mice from eating everything if you keep it outside.

 3. Add some mealworms, the more the better and the faster the start-up will be.
 I recommend starting with at least 1000 for a container the size of a 10 gal. aquarium.